stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 });
 ```
 #### Thoughts
 The Backbone generator is establishing some good practices you can use right out of the box.
-It took the name of your directory, in my case "backboneApp", and exposed an object literal to hold the Models, Collections, and other objects we'll create.
+It took the name of your directory, in my case "backboneApp", and exposed an object literal to hold the Models, Collections, and other Backbone objects we may create.

 The generator also incorporates [JSHint](http://www.jshint.com) into your app's build process, making sure your code is of the highest, most consistent quality.
 You are encouraged to customize your preferences inside the `.jshintrc` file in the root of your project's directory.